Dillon County Gift Deed Form

 Are these forms guaranteed to be recordable in Dillon County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Dillon County that you need to transfer you would only need to order our forms once for all of your properties in Dillon County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Dillon County you only need to order once.

 A gift deed, or deed of gift, is a legal document voluntarily transferring title to real property from one party (the grantor or donor) to another (the grantee or donee).
 A gift deed typically transfers real property between family or close friends.
 Gift deeds are also used to donate to a non-profit organization or charity.
 The deed serves as proof that the transfer is indeed a gift and without consideration (any conditions or form of compensation).